FE-3-79/python_grocery/README.md

     Explore specific ordering patterns of loyal customers.
     Consider expanding distribution in the South region.
     Conduct a detailed analysis of each customer group to pinpoint differences.

-This analysis aims to guide strategic decisions for the sales and marketing teams based on a thorough understanding of customer behavior and preferences on the Instacart platform.